 The shape of the whole thing

-The two interesting decisions are both in step 1, not in the plumbing - pulling content from a separate encrypted repo so the writing and the renderer stay decoupled, and using the encryption itself as the publish gate so secrecy is the default and exposure is the deliberate act.
+Three decisions in this pipeline aren’t generic - pulling content from a separate encrypted repo so the writing and the renderer stay decoupled, using the encryption itself as the publish gate so secrecy is the default and exposure is the deliberate act, and polling with a daily cron because GitHub gives two repos no way to notify each other.
 The rest - DNS, TCP, TLS, HTTP, anycast, edge caching - is the same reliable machinery under every static site on the internet.
-The plumbing isn’t where this site is clever.
-The content boundary is.